Jamesemf/Recycle-Exe/# Requirements.md

 freezegun is a Python library for setting datetime in python.
 It provides the ability to modify the value returned by datetime.datetime.now() which is extremely useful when testing functions that use datetime.
 **Command:** ```pip install freezegun```

+## Install validators

+validators is a python library for validating different types of data in python.
+It provides the ability to validate if a string contains a url, which is useful when testing for returns from an API.
+**Command:** ```pip install validators```

 That's it!
-You've now installed Django, Pillow, geopy, qrcode, schedule, and freezegun on your system.
+You've now installed Django, Pillow, geopy, qrcode, schedule, freezegun, and validators on your system.
 You can start building this web application using the libraries.